-Join us October 13th – 15th for a virtual deep dive into the recently finalized Safety of Gas Transmission Pipelines rule.
+Join us this October for a virtual deep dive into the recently finalized Safety of Gas Transmission Pipelines rule.
 The virtual format for this is unlike anything you have experienced before.
 Attendees will receive links to workshop materials two weeks prior to live stream Q&A sessions with the trainers and other attendees.
 Attendees will be able to review these materials at their own pace and schedule leading up to three separate live Q&A sessions with other attendees and the trainers.
 Attendees will have the ability to download copies of the materials, and chat and post questions in a live forum from the time they register until the live Q&A sessions with the trainers.
 There are practical exercises and knowledge reinforcement throughout the workshop to ensure attendees understand how to apply what they have learned.
 During the live Q&A sessions, trainers will work through the homework and answer questions from the attendees.

 What You Will Learn